 Substance abuse affects 30 million adults in the United States and can destroy family and personal relationships, cause financial hardships, and result in medical and mental health conditions.
 Professional treatment is necessary to overcome substance use disorders, and for many, residential treatment is the best standard of care because it provides around-the-clock supervision for each individual.
-Located in the New Jersey area, Pinelands Recovery Center of Medford offers a top-notch residential treatment program in a serene and relaxing setting for both young adults and older adults.
+Located in the New Jersey area, Pinelands Recovery Center of Medford in New Jersey offers a top-notch residential treatment program in a serene and relaxing setting for both young adults and older adults.

 Individuals with symptoms that impair daily living are encouraged to undergo residential treatment where medical care and nursing oversight is provided 24/7 to ensure the best patient safety.
 Residential treatment is the highest level of care offered at Pinelands, and the length of stay in clinically driven, and depends on the individual and the seriousness of their substance use disorder.
 Research conducted in partnerships with Pinelands and Rutgers University revealed that the recovery mentor program offered at Pinelands played a significant role in reducing readmission rates.
 These studies concluded that readmission rates were less than 10% in 2019.
 Pinelands also offers a very specialized service known as recovery coaching.
 Each patient is assigned a certified recovery coach who develops an individualized recovery plan in addition to their treatment plan.
 Recovery coaches provide both support and supervision around the clock.

 Connecting Individuals to the Serenity of Nature